c4lh4x/postgres-etc-docker-image/README.md

 # postgres-etc 🐳 🐘 🐧

-### A simple as sand alpine, postgres and postgis docker image that allow for easy customizations (or your money back) 🤘 Great for dev machines.
+### A simple as sand alpine, postgres and postgis docker image that allows for easy customizations (or your money back) 🤘 Great for dev machines.

 ---